fuminoritanizawa/webpage/content/home/experience.md

   location = "Claremont, California" date_start = "2021-09-01"
   date_end = "2022-02-01"
-  description = """Developed a biophysical research project on the modeling of the hardware and software aspects of *Conus marmoreus* injection latch in collaboration with Prof. Mark Ilton's team at <a href="https://posmlab.org/">PoSM Lab</a>.
+  description = """Developed a biophysical research project on the modeling of the hardware and software aspects of *Conus marmoreus* injection latch in collaboration with <a href="https://posmlab.org/">Prof. Mark Ilton</a>'s team.
   """

 [[experience]]